ffel/txt2web/readme.md

 `t2toc` is a utility command that prints a table of contents.
 The links can be used in your `txt` files.

+`t2tree` is a development utility tool that prints a representation of the internal pandoc parse tree of a `txt` file.

 Requirements
 ------------